-- Firearms, explosives or discharge air pressure canister devices (i.e. potato guns) - · Growing bacteria or mold of any type : NOT ALLOWED - · Causing pain, suffering, sickness or death of an animal - Any activity or substance that presents a danger to the student or the environment, including hazardous chemicals or radioactive materials
+- Firearms, explosives or discharge air pressure canister devices (i.e. potato guns) - Projects where the student has grown mold or bacteria of any kind (no moldy food studies, etc.) - Causing pain, suffering, sickness or death of an animal - Any activity or substance that presents a danger to the student or the environment, including hazardous chemicals or radioactive materials - NO HUMAN OR ANIMAL FOOD IS ALLOWED ON THE PROJECT BOARD OR IN THE PROJECT DISPLAY AREA (not even in sealed bags or containers) - Photos are allowed